-Knowing which kind of ignition you have in your home will help you diagnose the problem and communicate with your pro.
-Here are the two types of electric ignition:
+Electric systems are safer and more energy-efficient for furnaces than standing pilot designs that continuously burn using gas.
+But the electric systems aren’t without their problems.
+Knowing which kind of ignition you have on your furnace will help you diagnose a problem and communicate with a professional.
+Here are the two main types of electric ignitions:

-- Hot Surface Ignition.
-Hot surface ignition systems use electricity to heat metal and ignite the gas burner.
+- Hot surface ignition: Hot surface ignition systems use electricity to heat metal and ignite the gas burner.

 The first step to addressing a malfunctioning igniter is knowing you have a problem.
-The following are common problems associated with a faulty igniter:
+The following are common problems associated with a faulty electric igniter:

-- Limited heat.
-A faulty igniter will limit the amount of heat your furnace can produce.
+- Limited heat: A faulty igniter will limit the amount of heat your furnace can produce.

-- Frequent cycling.
-An unsteady burner will cause your thermostat to constantly start and stop your furnace’s heating cycles.
+- Frequent cycling: An unsteady burner will cause your thermostat to constantly start and stop your furnace’s heating cycles.

-- Old igniter.
-Electronic ignition systems aren’t designed to last for the lifetime of your furnace.
+- Old igniter: Electronic ignition systems aren’t designed to last for the lifetime of your furnace.
 Have a pro inspect your igniter to ensure it’s in working order.

-- Faulty temperature limiting switch.
-The temperature limiting switch is a safety feature that turns off the burner when the furnace becomes too hot.
+- Faulty temperature limiting switch: The temperature limiting switch is a safety feature that turns off the burner when the furnace becomes too hot.
 Clogged air filters and problems with the switch itself can cause the igniter to turn off early.

-- Wrong igniter.
-The wrong igniter won’t match your furnace’s voltage, causing it to fail.
+- Wrong igniter: The wrong igniter won’t match your furnace’s voltage, causing it to fail.
 A mismatched igniter is usually the result of a faulty DIY job.

 Before Calling a Pro

-Check the Breaker
+Check the Breakers

-Re-light the Pilot Light
+Relight the Pilot Light